nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 available GPUs on NeSI, check the [GPU use on NeSI](https://support.nesi.org.nz/hc/en-gb/articles/360001471955) support page.
-!!! info Support for A100 GPUs
+!!! prerequisite Support for A100 GPUs
      To use MATLAB with a A100 or a A100-1g.5gb GPU, you need to use a version of MATLAB supporting the *Ampere* architecture (see [GPU Support by
      Release](https://nl.mathworks.com/help/releases/R2021b/parallel-computing/gpu-support-by-release.html)).
      We recommend that you use R2021a or a more recent version.
-!!! info Note on GPU cost
+!!! prerequisite Note on GPU cost
      A GPU device-hour costs more than a core-hour, depending on the type of GPU.
 You can find a comparison table in our [What is an allocation?](https://support.nesi.org.nz/hc/en-gb/articles/360001385735)